Albert Afeso Akanbi is a writer, researcher and a humanitarian.

-A native of Ososo, a scenic town of streams and rocks in the undulating Somorika hills in Nigeria, he was born on 31st March 1982 in Igarra but grew up in Lagos, the commercial hub of Lagos.
+A native of Ososo, a scenic town of streams and rocks caught within the undulating Somorika hills in southern Nigeria, he was born on 31st March 1982 in Igarra, a small town near Ososo, but grew up in Lagos, the commercial hub of Nigeria.

-He was at a time the Osun State Coordinator of Society of Young Nigerian Writers and currently a member of the Association of Nigerian Authors.
-He is a for the Paulash Community Development Initiative (PCDI) a Non-Governmental Organization dedicated to the welfare of the African child.
+He sits on the Editorial Board of COPINE Update magazine, was at a time the Financial Secretary of the Nigerian Economics Students’ Association (NESA), Delta State University Chapter, Osun State Coordinator of Society of Young Nigerian Writers (SYNW) and currently a member of the Association of Nigerian Authors (ANA).

 He is a father.